turingschool/front-end-curriculum/projects/module-2/game-time.md

 ## Testing

-You should be testing your the correctness of your code throughout your project.
+You should be testing the correctness of your code throughout your project.
 Each JavaScript file in your project should have its own test file. (e.g. Your `Game.js` class file should have a corresponding testing file called `Game-test.js`)

 Your testing suite should test all of the functionality of the game, including the following: